At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 - Comparable aesthetics with more expensive rifle scopes

-Hopefully, reading about the specifications of each rifle scope described in this buying guide helped you understand why the Nikon Prostaff 5 BDC may be deemed the overall best rifle scope under 500
+Hopefully, reading about the specifications of each rifle scope described in this buying guide helped you understand why I think the Nikon Prostaff 5 BDC is the overall best rifle scope under 500.

-Or, more importantly, that you acquired useful information to help you determine what riflescope exactly fits YOUR OWN purpose and budget.
+I also hope you’ve acquired useful information to help you determine what rifle scope fits YOUR OWN purpose and budget.

 Things to Keep in Mind When Choosing a Rifle Scope Under 500